 - The Sources and Uses of funds and the total financing planned for the Project.
-Funds, including funds from federal sources, such as HOME grant money, Rural Development, and similar funds, may be loaned by or through a parent organization to a Project at an interest rate below the Applicable Federal Rate (AFR).
+Funds, including funds from federal sources, such as HOME grant money, Rural Development, and similar funds.
+Such federal funds may be loaned by or through a parent organization to a Project pursuant to a bona fide loan agreement.
 Such loans will not reduce the basis for the Project providing they are true loans. - 2.
 Grants made with federal funds directly to a Project, which will reduce basis. - 3.
 Any proceeds or receipts expected to be generated by the Housing Credits. - 4.
 The reasonableness of the development and operational costs of the Project.

-Based on its evaluation, MBOH will make a preliminary determination of the amount of Credits deemed necessary for the financial feasibility of the development and its viability as a qualified low income housing Project throughout the Compliance Period.
 This determination is made solely at MBOH's discretion, and is not intended to be a representation or warranty to anyone as to the feasibility of the development.
 Rather, it will serve as the basis for making an Award of Credits.
 A similar analysis will be done at the time of 10% Cost Certification and at Final Cost Certification prior to issuing IRS Form(s) 8609.
 Neither the selection of a Project to receive an Award of Housing Credits nor the amount of Credits to be allocated constitutes a representation or warranty that the Owner or Developer should undertake the development, or that no risk is involved for the Investor.